By default, Exchange Search is enabled for all new mailbox databases. It does not need…

 March 2023 Exchange Server Security Updates

-Microsoft released several Security Updates (SUs) for Microsoft Exchange Server to address vulnerabilities that have been used in limited targeted attacks.
-Due to the critical nature of these vulnerabilities, we recommend that customers apply the updates to affected systems immediately to protect against these exploits and to prevent future abuse across the ecosystem.
+Microsoft released several Security Updates (SUs) for Microsoft Exchange Server to address vulnerabilities.
+Due to the critical nature of these vulnerabilities, we recommend that customers apply the updates to affected systems immediately to protect the environment.